What Does Heroin Do: 15 Effects Of The Drug

 White matter is considered the most important factor in keeping memories in the brain stem.

-12. Lack Of Stress Control Skills
+12. Lack of Stress Control Skills

 Most drug users are very impatient and tend to lose control over their anger and emotions more easily than the ones who are not addicted.
 Heroin-addictive people do not have control over stress and tend to get tenser in case of mishaps.
-The decision-making ability of these people decreases with time, and they tend to lose control over their emotions.

 It is the reason that people addicted to drugs seem mentally sick to a lot of people.